ignaciotb/robi_final_project/README.md

-# Robotics_intro
+# Mobile Manipulation Project

-Packages for the final project of the course DD2410 "Introduction to Robotics".
+Packages for the Assignment 5 of the course DD2410 "Introduction to Robotics".
-Project based on the PAL Robotics platform TIAGo.

 ## Install
 You need g++ with c++11 to compile this repo.